-The Company operates an unfunded gratuity scheme, a defined benefit plan, for all its employees who have completed the minimum qualifying service period.
+The Company operates an unfunded gratuity scheme, a defined benefit plan, for all its employees who have completed the minimumqualifying service period.
 Under the scheme, the Company pays a lump-sum benefit equal to last drawn monthly gross salary for each year of service to scheme members whereas the members of the scheme are not required to make any contributions to the scheme.
 The scheme is administered by the management of the Company under the supervision and directions of the Board of Directors of the Company.
-No acturial valuation has been carried out as at 30 June 2021 as the Company has discontinued the scheme.
+No acturial valuation has been carried out as at 30 June 2022 as the Company has discontinued the scheme.

-Note 30-Jun-21 30-Jun-20 Rupees Rupees 11.1 Movement in present value of defined benefit obligation As at beginning of the year 101,907,337 101,907,337 Charged to profit or loss for the year - - Benefits paid during the year - - Remeasurements recognized in other comprehensive income - - As at end of the year 101,907,337 101,907,337 12 DEFERRED TAXATION Deferred tax liability on taxable temporary differences 12.1 155,580,427 159,115,317 Deferred tax asset on deductible temporary differences 12.1 (110,137,876) (103,248,794) 45,442,551 55,866,523
+Note 30-Jun-22 30-Jun-21

+Rupees Rupees

+12 DEFERRED TAXATION

+Deferred tax liability on taxable temporary differences 12.1 151,467,868 155,580,427

+Deferred tax asset on deductible temporary differences 12.1 (105,095,024) (110,137,876)

+46,372,844 45,442,551